Vivanta by Taj

 Inside, large mirrors expand the lightness and size of the moderately proportioned rooms.
 The furniture is of pale wood and wicker, the decorative elements are rustic and the bed cover, cushions and wall prints are olive green and other rich tropical colours.
 A treat yourself minibar, iPod dock, internet and cotton robes add a welcome flourish.
 The bathroom is bright too, with a small outdoor garden with shower and neat quality fittings.
 Again it is not large and there is but one basin, though the bath is large and the shower separate.

 Guests come on all types of packages from bed and breakfast to all-inclusive, and yet there is not a buffet in sight.
-Every meal, including breakfast, is a la carte and guests order as many dishes off the prepared menu as they wish, as often as they wish.
+Every meal, including breakfast, is à la carte and guests order as many dishes off the prepared menu as they wish, as often as they wish.
 And the cuisine really is the forte of this resort.

 The main restaurant is called Latitude and specialises in delectable dishes from around the Indian Ocean and across Asia.
-The specialty restaurant (chargeable even for all-inclusive) is called Open - The Grill and serves up Wagyu beef the likes of which is unbeaten across the Maldives.
-Here too the specialist Teppanyaki and sushi chef delivers memorable dinners al fresco overlooking the lagoon and swimming pool.
-For a new table experience, Vivanta has a salt master to guide you through the sharp pleasures of Pink Himalayan, Red Hawaiian, Peruvian Maras and others.
+The specialty restaurant (chargeable even for all-inclusive) is called Open – The Grill and serves up Wagyu beef the likes of which is unbeaten across the Maldives.
+Here too the specialist teppanyaki and sushi chef delivers memorable dinners al fresco overlooking the lagoon and swimming pool.
+And for your new experience and anecdote, Vivanta has a salt master to guide you through the sharp pleasures of Pink Himalayan, Red Hawaiian, Peruvian Maras and others.
+You might combine your favourite with Vivanta’s collection of tequilas.

-You might combine your favourite salt with Vivanta’s collection of tequilas.
 The Reef Bar prides itself on its tequilas, its cocktails and its range of single malt whiskeys.
 This is all very impressive and enjoyable but sadly the bar itself doesn’t work as a venue.
 Perhaps it will get a reworking because it is not a place to chill.
-Guests need to share the long, upright, cushion benches along the three sides, surrounding stiffish chairs in the middle.
+Guests need to share the long, upright, cushion benches along the 3 sides, surrounding stiffish chairs in the middle.
 A television is high up and constantly on but mute.
 The music is loud but middle of the road instrumental covers.
 The third side leads out to a deck and this is fine, but still not truly relaxing.

 The public area is usually active and buzzing.
 Quiet time can be had along the beach, which goes most of the way around the island not taken by the water villas.
 The sand and the swimming is very good and snorkeling is nearby.
 And the complimentary fruit skewers and ice shots offered to you just when you need it can make your day.